Your Cart

 Does BV cause frothy discharge?

-Bacterial vaginosis (BV) doesn’t usually cause frothy discharge.
-BV typically causes thin, watery gray discharge that is fishy or foul-smelling.
+Bacterial vaginosis doesn’t usually cause frothy discharge, but it can happen.
+Bacterial vaginosis typically causes thin, watery gray discharge that is fishy or foul-smelling.

 Is chlamydia discharge frothy?